jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 ### systemd mounting units

 Usually systemd will strive to absorb functions, but according to the man page for systemd.mount, *"Mounts listed in /etc/fstab will be converted into native units dynamically at boot and when the configuration of the system manager is reloaded.
 In general, configuring mount points through /etc/fstab is the preferred approach.
-See systemd-fstab-generator(8) for details about the conversion.*"   ZFS will takecare of automounting its own partitions.
+See systemd-fstab-generator(8) for details about the conversion.*"   ZFS will take care of automounting its own partitions.
 Btrfs you will need to add an entry using the UUID instead of the dev name which you can find via the ```blkid``` command.

 If you wanted to maintain mount points in systemd you can create a **.mount** file like this example[^138].
 The file name is located in the comment below as the content of the ```What=``` directive is the output of the command ```blkid```, but could be a ```/dev/name``` as well.